-ltem Description Card Reader The card reader allows you to use some of the latest digital storage cards.
-Push the card into the slot and it will appear as a removable device: MMC (MultiMedia Card) / RS MMC SD (Secure Digital) / Mini SD / SDHC / SDXC MS (Memory Stick) / MS Pro / MS Duo DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
-External Monitor (VGA) Port This port allows you to connect an external monitor, or Flat Panel Display, to get dual video or simultaneous display on the LCD and external monitor/FPD.
-HDMI-Out Port The HDMI-Out (High-Definition Multimedia Interface) is an audio/video connector interface for transmitting uncompressed digital streams.
+ltem Description Card Reader Port The card reader allows you to use some of the latest digital storage cards.
+Push the card into the slot and it will appear as a removable device.
+DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
+External Monitor (VGA) Port This port allows you to connect an external monitor, or Flat Panel Display, to get dual video or simultaneous display on the LCD and external monitor/FPD. e-SATA/USB 3.0 Port This is a combined e-SATA (external Serial Advanced Technology Attachment)/ USB 3.0 compatible port.
+Plug external Serial ATA hard drives into this e-SATA (external Serial Advanced Technology Attachment) port.
+See "USB 3.0 Ports" on page A - 3 for further USB port information.
+The HDMI-Out (High-Definition Multimedia Interface) is an audio/video connector interface for transmitting uncompressed digital streams.
 This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device by means of a HDMI cable.
 Note that HDMI carries both audio and video signals .

-Headphone-Out Jack Headphones or speakers may be connected through this jack.
+ltem Description Headphone-Out Jack Headphones or speakers may be connected through this jack.
 Note : Set your system's volume to a reduced level before connecting to this jack.

-Item Description Microphone-In Jack Plug an external microphone in to this jack to record on your computer.
+Microphone-In Jack Plug an external microphone in to this jack to record on your computer.
 RJ-45 LAN Jack This port supports LAN (Network) functions.
-Note: Broadband (e.g. ADSL) modems usually connect to the LAN port.
+Note : Broadband (e.g. ADSL) modems usually connect to the LAN port.
 Security Lock Slot To prevent possible theft, a Kensington-type lock can be attached to this slot.
 Locks can be purchased at any computer store.
-USB 2.0/1.1 Port USB 3.0 Ports The USB 2.0 compatible ports (USB 2.0 is fully USB 1.1 compliant) are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
-The USB 3.0 port is denoted by its blue color; the USB 2.0 port is colored black.
+USB 2.0/1.1 Port USB 3.0 Ports 3.0 These USB 2.0 compatible ports (USB 2.0 is fully USB 1.1 compliant) are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
+The USB 3.0 ports are denoted by their blue color; USB 2.0 ports are colored black.
 USB 3.0 will transfer data much faster than USB 2.0, and is backwards-compatible with USB 2.0.

-Appendix B: Control Center Overview
+Appendix B: Control Center & Flexikey® Overview

-The following chapter will give a quick description of the functions of the Control Center.
+The following chapter will give a quick description of the functions of the Control Center & Flexikey® applications.

+Control Center

 The Control Center gives quick access to frequently used controls, power management features and enables you to quickly turn modules on/off.
 Click the Control Center icons to toggle the appropriate function, or hold the mouse button down and move the dial control where applicable.
 Certain functions will automatically be adjusted when a power mode is selected.
-The Control Center in Windows 8.1 works under the Desktop App and not under the Start screen.
+The Control Center in Windows 8.1 works under the Desktop app and not under the Start screen.